 “Registration” simply means being on your local Council’s register of people who are either severely sight impaired (blind) or sight impaired (partially sighted).
 The register is confidential, so your details won’t be shared.

 The Registration process

 If you are having problems with your sight, visit a high street optician or your GP for an initial check-up.
-If necessary, they will then refer you to an eye clinic, where an eye specialist (an ophthalmologist) will examine your eyes and determine if you can be certified.
+If necessary, they will then refer you to an eye clinic, where an eye specialist (an ophthalmologist) will examine your eyes and determine if a certificate can be issued.

-If your ophthalmologist judges that you can be certified, they will complete a Certificate of Vision Impairment (CVI).
+Your ophthalmologist will then complete a Certificate of Vision Impairment (CVI).
 It will be indicated on your certificate if you qualify as severely sight impaired (blind) or sight impaired (partially sighted).

 The eye specialist sends copies of the certificate to you, your GP and your local Sight and Hearing team.
 At this point, you are still not registered.

 After receiving a copy of your certificate, your local Sight and Hearing team should contact you to ask if you wish to be included on its confidential register of blind and partially sighted people.
 If you choose not to be registered, you can still get support to help you remain independent.